martinaobrien/Problem_Sets/README.md

 Problem Set 1 sumupto.py

 This problem set seeks to calculate the sum of all the numbers between one and an inputted by the user.
+Input variable is needed for calculation
+Ensure that value of inputted number is positive by including the syntax ==0.
+While loop was inserted, the programme kept looping in the while loop as long as the argument is true Indentation is key expecially as the print function is not part of the previous statement and programme will continue to learn as it will not view the loop as being complete and the argument as false
 Problem Set 2 begins-with-t.py
 This programme outputs whether today is a day that starts with a T. This programme using an 'if' and 'else' statement to determine this using the datetime function.